International House: Spring Semester in Review

 The last event of the year was the I-House Prom.
 The event included music, awards, and like all I-House events, a collection of finely dressed residents.
 The event included a spinning 360-degree photo booth outside the auditorium.
 Residents had the opportunity to dance, socialize, and cement their memories with photographs at the event.
 The prom went on for two and a half hours, shortly after which residents went to Kip’s in customary manner for the final Kip’s night organized by the Resident Community Council.
 It was the last weekend and the last event before Reading Week would come into full swing and I could hear the anxious and excited commotion late into the night.

 The year drew to a close with the inevitable email message from I-House administration about the extended quiet hours, the dining timing extensions, and the beginning of reading week.
 I found myself feeling sadder still, with thoughts finding their way to planning and packing for leaving I-House.
-The reality struck me on one of my last days in the Communications office, working on the yearbook when my supervisor asked me if I was staying back in the summer and what my plans were.
+Reality struck me on one of my last days in the Communications office, working on the yearbook when my supervisor asked me if I was staying back in the summer and what my plans were.
 I believe I hadn’t said it out loud to anyone at I-House and that made it all the more real.
 I told her that I was planning my stay elsewhere and studying for the dreaded California Bar exam.
 It caused my heart to sink and I realized it would be a while before I found my way back into these halls, if at all.

 I will sign off, for now, with this as my last blog, and likely my last contribution to this space.
 I couldn’t have dreamt of a more beautiful or enriching place to be during my ephemeral Berkeley Law stint.
 No matter where I go from here, I know that I will continue to hope life brings me here again, to run again through the Berkeley streets, to eat some Top Dog and Artichoke Basille’s after a night at Kip’s, to hike up Grizzly Peak and Berkeley Hills, to walk up to the steps of I-House smiling, to know I’m home.